 - Staff awareness -the SENDCo will liaise with the Executive Head and Head of School to ensure that systems are in place to ensure that all staff working with pupils have an awareness of any SEND.
-Electronic class provision and planning folders hold a copy of the Inclusion register for that class, the termly intervention timetable and relevant APDR plans.
-In class there is a copy of the plan alongside each child's intervention records.
-Class teachers are responsible for ensuring record keeping systems are set up and are kept in line with the Inclusion Manager recommendations (See Appendix A). - The sharing of Medical Health Care Plans will vary as necessary and depending on need and are coordinated by each school office.

-• Intimate care plans are generally coordinated by the Inclusion Team, class teacher or the school office depending on the level of need.
+Each school has an electronic Provision and Planning folder that contains the class inclusion registers and the mixed class cohorts provision mapping timetables.
+These show the universal and targeted provisions for each class.
+In addition, there a Year Group folder that contains the individual support plans for each child on the SEND register, and any individual provision maps for high needs pupils.
+The pupil progress meeting notes are saved in the school's electronic Assessment and Planning folder. ..
+Class teachers are responsible for ensuring record keeping systems are set up each term and are kept in line with the Inclusion Manager recommendations and system for their school.
+(See Appendix A). - The sharing of Medical Health Care Plans will vary as necessary and depending on need and are coordinated by each school office. - Intimate care plans are generally coordinated by the Inclusion Team, class teacher or the school office depending on the level of need.
 These are shared with those people necessary to ensure that needs are met.

-Identifying children and assessing their needs
+Identifying children and assessing their needs as part of the graduated response